irandms/1bitsy-website/content/overview/quickstart.md

 make
 ```

-5: Connect Black Magic Probe and your 1Bitsy to the computer.
+5: Connect the Black Magic Probe and your 1Bitsy to the computer.
 Also connect the
 Black Magic Probe to your 1Bitsy using the JTAG ribbon cable.
 You can look in
 `About This Mac`->`System Report...`->`USB` if it is listing
 `Black Magic Probe`, to make sure everything works the way it is supposed to.